 On the day of your exploratory laparotomy, make sure you have not eaten or drank anything after midnight the night before.
 Take the medications your doctor prescribed to you with small sips of water.

 Completely recovering from your exploratory laparotomy takes about a month.
 You can start eating or drinking normally in about two or three days after your surgery.
-Depending on the severity of your abdominal issues, your hospital stay can be short or longer.
+Depending on the severity of your abdominal issues, your hospital stay can be short or long.

 FIND A Top10MD GENERAL SURGEON NEAR YOU